daisyUniverse/PluralKit-Windows-Switcher/README.md

  Repeat this step for each alter you want to be able to use, and then customize them to however you each see fit

+Note that this is very much a personal system that I am sharing mainly to cut down on the work someone else might have to do to create a similar setup, but I do not intend on packaging this cleanly and automating the setup unless there is a demand for it ( there won't be )

+if you need help, feel free to email me at mail@robinuniver.se